Top SellerRedesigned

 Breakfast, Lunch, Dinner

-With our legs rested from yesterday's leisure day, we're set to cover some serious ground!
-Today's route traverses Thailand’s narrowest geographic area, with the Myanmar border just 20 km away at some moments.
+Today's route traverses Thailand’s narrowest geographic area, with the Myanmar border lying close by to our west.
 We start by riding along Baan Grood’s quiet, palm-fringed beach road and through some countryside lanes before switching to a wider road that takes us through the lush estuaries of coastal Thailand.
-By around 60 km, the road begins to narrow, leading us into a seemingly endless world of coconut and palm oil plantations!
+By around 70 km, the road begins to narrow, leading us into a seemingly endless world of coconut and palm oil plantations.
 We then pick up the pace as we ride on a bike lane alongside the main road.
-After about 90 km, we reach Ao Bo Mao Bay, where we’ll break for lunch at a beachside restaurant.
-We’ll then cross a bridge with scenic views of fishing boats before completing the final stretch to Saphli Beach in Chumphon Province, where we’ll spend the night.
-How about treating yourself to a fresh coconut or an ice-cold beer (or both!) to celebrate today’s epic ride?
+After about 95 km, we reach Ao Bo Mao Bay, where we’ll break for lunch at a beachside restaurant.
+We’ll then cross a bridge with scenic views of fishing boats before completing the final stretch to the beaches of Saphli in Chumphon Province, where we’ll spend the night.
+How about treating yourself to a fresh coconut or an ice-cold beer (or both!) to celebrate cracking the tour’s first century ride?

 Nana Beach Resort